dgrandes/erpnext/docs/docs.user.selling.customer.md

 	"_title_image": "img/customers.png"
 }
 ---
-You can either directly create your Customers via
+You can either directly create your Customers via:

 > Selling > Customer